 Special Use Permits may be issued by the refuge manager for commercial tour groups, research activities, special events, commercial photography and filming, or any activity not specifically permitted on this web site.
 If you would like to inquire about obtaining a Special Use Permit for conducting activities on the refuge, contact the refuge manager.
 If you would like to inquire about obtaining a Special Use Permit for collection for scientific research or conducting research on the refuge, contact the refuge biologist.
 Or, visit the National Wildlife Refuge System Web site for more general information on Special Use Permits.

 Permits are handled by permitting programs in International Affairs (Management Authority), Endangered Species, Law Enforcement, and Migratory Birds.

-Please visit the National Wildlife Refuge System Web site for more information about passes.
+Visit the National Wildlife Refuge System web site for Special Use Permits.

 For more detailed information, go to How to Obtain a Permit, FAQs/Facts or Application Forms.